SAKryukov/generic-state-machine/docs/index.md

     <span class="_custom-word_ highlighter">MealyMachineOutputAction</span>&lt;<span class="_custom-word_ highlighter">STATE</span>, <span class="_custom-word_ highlighter">INPUT</span>, <span class="_custom-word_ highlighter">OUTPUT</span>&gt; handler);
 ~~~

+If an output function of a state machine uses a mixture of Moore and Mealy functions for different function arguments, it is, formally speaking, a Mealy machine.

 #### Signal

+The method `Signal` looks for both *state-transition function* and *output function* using the combination of `input` and [`Acceptor.CurrentState`](#heading-currentstate).
+If possible, it performs the transition to the state according to the state-transition function and calculates the `Output`, otherwise, it reports the issues.

+In other words, it calls [`Acceptor.TransitionSignal`](#heading-transitionsignal), takes it output, then uses the *output function*, and combines the results.

 ~~~{lang=C#}
 <span class="keyword highlighter">public</span> record SignalResult(